fbpx

 This year my grandkids can’t peel their eyes away from the Dickens scenes shimmering in the golden glow of Christmas lights.
 As I reflect on my stepmother’s loving gift that’s grown more magical over time, I feel moved by the spirit of the season.
 She just somehow knew these tiny houses could become an heirloom, even when I dismissed them.
 It took years before my walnut-sized heart grew enough to appreciate their hidden blessings.
 Makes me think we’ve all got gifts inside that need careful unwrapping before we see how precious they really are.
 We need patience and grace to reveal their beauty when the timing’s right.

-2 thoughts on “A Tiny Dickens Village Grew My Grinchy Heart
+One thought on “A Tiny Dickens Village Grew My Grinchy Heart

 1. This is the first time I frequented your web page.
 I am surprised with the research you made to make this actual post incredible.
 Fantastic job!